BNhashem16/form-data/README.md

 composer require bnhashem/form-data
 ```

-## Usage
+## Features

-When you store data in a certain column, and it's found that there are some wrong or incorrect entries (validation failed), the browser will return you to the form with the previous entries you entered.

-## What are the features of this package?

-- It is easy to make one form of editing and saving into one blade.
+- Incredibly easy to use.
+- Help use signle form for create and update.
-- The values name are the same as the database columns name, so that it helps more to write clean code.
+- The values name are the same as the database columns name, save you calling `old` conditionally in the view.

 ```php
 use Bnhashem\FormData\FormData;